MatiTejerina/MatiTejerina/README.md

 ### :computer: About Me

 I am passionate about coding, data analysis, and machine learning.
-I primarily work with Python and SQL, focusing on financial time series analysis, descriptive statistics, and building prediction models with both machine learning and Bayesian probability.
+I primarily work with Python and SQL, focusing on time series analysis, descriptive statistics, and building prediction models with both machine learning and Bayesian probability.
 I have also created algorithmic trading systems as well as their real-time implementation in brokers.
 With 1+ years of experience as a data scientist, I have collaborated in various projects ranging from data engineering to model deployment.

 ### :octocat: Projects